zextras/tech-doc/source/_includes/_postinstallation/web.rst

 with user ``zextras@example.com`` and password the one you just changed.

+When multiple domains are defined on |product|, you will see in the *username* field, the default domain: to log in to that domain, you can use only the username.
+To login to another domain, you need to write the whole e-mail address: username and domain.

 If the login is successful, go to **Domains**, select the domain example.com, and, under the **General Settings** and define: